JHarrison89/rails-api-session-auth-template/README.md

 Rails docs [csrf countermeasures](https://guides.rubyonrails.org/security.html#csrf-countermeasures)

-When the client makes a legitimate request, it passes all the cookies it has, plus the custom HTTP header.
+When the client makes a legitimate request, it passes the cookies, plus the custom HTTP header.
 The backend compares both tokens and autherrises the request if they match.
 If they dont match, the backend kills the session.

 Rails uses the `verified_request?()` method in the `ActionController::RequestForgeryProtection` module to compare the HTTP header with the CSRF token.<br>
 ```